jbatham/TheBlock/README.md

 ### NPM

-The project uses NPM as the package manager making it easy to install the dependencies through a terminal.
+The project uses NPM as a package manager which manages dependencies and allows us to install needed programs.

 The download link for the installer is [Here](https://www.npmjs.com/get-npm)